1989 Iranian Supreme Leader election: Nomination of Ali Khamenei

 After Golpaygani's vote did not meet the threshold, for the second attempt Ali Khamenei was considered and was chosen as the Supreme Leader.
 The national press wrote that he was chosen with 60 votes in favor, and 14 votes against.
 Ali Meshkini declared that he was chosen because of his close relations with Khomeini, and having played important roles both during the revolution and war, and due to his familiarity with social, economical and political issues; while Akbar Hashemi Rafsanjani claimed that Khomeini had wished on his deathbed that Khamenei succeed him.

-The details of the discussions regarding his nomination was kept a secret for decades.
+The details of the discussions regarding his nomination were kept a secret for decades.

 In 2008, excerpts of never-before-seen footage of the session was aired by the state-run Islamic Republic of Iran Broadcasting, showing that Akbar Hashemi Rafsanjani played a key role in persuading the assembly members to vote for Khamenei.